Tours, Sights, History, Events in the Old Jewish District

 Food is not bad either not to mention the homemade pies and cakes.

 Address: Dohány utca 1., district VII.

-Socks Coffee is located opposite the Synagogue and offers specialty coffee drinks prepared from the freshly roasted beans of a Hungarian micro roaster, Lucky Cap.
+Socks Coffee opposite the Synagogue offers specialty coffee drinks prepared from the freshly roasted beans of a Hungarian micro roaster, Lucky Cap.

 Address: Dohány utca 5., district VII.

 An exclusive Italian restaurant with top quality food.
 Always reserve a table.